 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Hyatt just announced its latest buy points promotion, offering a 30% bonus on point purchases through July 29, 2020.
-This enables World of Hyatt members to acquire points for as little 1.85¢ a piece.
+Hyatt just announced its latest buy points promotion, offering a 25% discount on point purchases through September 30, 2020.
+This lets World of Hyatt members acquire points for just 1.8¢ a piece.

 A Note on Buying Points

 Before we get into the details, it's important to note that buying points without a plan is seldom a good idea.
 This is especially true now, while most of us are unsure when we'll be able to travel again.
 No matter the bonus a program offers, make sure you have a valuable use for the points before reaching for your wallet.

 With that said, there are two common scenarios where buying points could present a good value.
 The first is when you're just short of the points necessary for that perfect award night you've been planning.
 The second is when buying enough points for an award night is cheaper than paying the cash rate.

 - Buy at least 5,000 Hyatt points and receive a 25% discount

 - You must be a World of Hyatt member for at least 60 days to participate

 - Purchase up to a maximum of 55,000 Hyatt points (pre-bonus) per year

 - The terms and conditions state that purchased points will post within 48 hours of the transaction.
 However, according to the AwardWallet Balance Watch Feature, Hyatt points typically post immediately.